ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 #### Configure HSL using TMM

-1. Create	a pool and add the Splunk server as a backend server of the pool.
+1. Create	a pool and add Splunk as a backend server of the pool.
 Go to `Local Traffic > Pools`.
 Click on Create, select Advanced from Configuration and configure as following;
 ```
 Name=splunk_pool